ErikPDev/AdvanceDeaths/README.md

 Read setup for more info!

+# Important
+When you are updating AdvanceDeaths to V3.0 make sure you delete the previous database.

 # Setup
 The setup is really easy, you'll just need to download the phar file at the plugins folder.
 After that reboot/start your server up, all configurations are now editable at the config.yml located at plugin_data/AdvanceDeaths.